django-oscar/django-oscar/docs/source/_draft/json_response.rst

             if request.is_ajax:
                 context = self.get_context_data()

-                messages.info("This is very useful")
+                messages.info(request, "This is very useful")
-                messages.warning("Be careful!")
+                messages.warning(request, "Be careful!")

                 return JsonResponse(context)
             # ...